bite the dust--the art of concert going

 Hecklers and buzz killers

 There are jerks everywhere, as we all learn as we grow.
-And they are defintely at concerts too.
+And they are definitely at concerts too.
 There usually large/loud and drunk people pushing around and starting fights.
-You will stop them right away.
 They can get out of control and almost ruin the show.
 Just ignore them, and keep an eye out for your music loving comrades.
 It's always good to have someone's back and know they'll return the favor more than likely.
-They will try to ruin the show and put you in a bad mood in some cases.
+They will try to ruin the show and put you in a bad mood...don't let them succeed!
+Rock and roll, or punk rock isn't about being mean and angry.

 Just for fun Concert lingo

 Roadie: People who pack up instruments and move them.
-Also usually a friend on the band.
+Also usually a friend of the band.

 Toadie: Someone who wants to be a roadie or like a groupie but is a dude.